 I even put Deadpool (the soundtrack and the film) on my phone.
 It helped me normalize many stressful situations… and, as time passed, I began to accept that anxiety was a part of my life, and not a weakness.

 Skip to present day.
 I’m not ashamed of my mental health anymore, and I don’t see it as a weakness.
-I’ve even started sharing about it on my blog; I’ve written about things that help me, things that hurt me, I’ve even written about depression.
+I’ve even started sharing about it on my blog.
+I share my experiences with mental illness for to main reasons; to spread awareness and to show people like me that they are not alone.

 Thanks to Ryan Reynolds, I’ve learned to accept and love this part of myself.
 However, it hasn’t been easy… it’s taken a lot of practice, self-care, diet, exercise, meditation, and discipline, and my success has been accompanied by many set-backs… but I’m growing.